andrewconnors/andrewconnors/README.md

 ## 🚀 About Me

 🎓 My name is Andrew Connors.
 I am a **Backend Engineer** who has dabbled in frontend work in the past.
-You can currently find me at Meta working to scale neural interfaces from research to production.
-Previous to that, I was at instagram helping to build out their shopping ecosystem and in the past I've worked at multiple startups and I wore many hats.
+You can currently find me at TrojAI working on AI Security.
+Prior to that, I was at Meta working to scale neural interfaces from research to production.
+I also spent time on the Instagram team helping to build out their shopping ecosystem and I've worked at multiple startups where I wore many hats.
 I thrive when there are complex problems to solve and love a good software design :)

 👨‍💻 I enjoy pushing myself outside my comfort zone to learn new things.
-In 2022 I spent time growing skills as a Tech Lead by advocating for and architecting a migration from our legacy curation system, and leading + mentoring engineers on the team in a couple big-bet projects.
+I've spent time recently growing skills as a Tech Lead by advocating for and architecting a migration from our legacy curation system, and leading + mentoring engineers on the team in a couple big-bet projects.
 I also challenged myself to learn C++ in order to switch teams and start working on the new to me area of input systems in VR/AR.

-In 2021 I learned a lot about **A/B Testing**, **Experiment Design and Analysis**, **Leading and Setting Team Direction**, and **Project Management**.
-Instagram published the shop tab in 2020 shortly after I joined the company.
-I worked to scale up the tab and find product market fit through the use of notifications and editorial content ever since.
+In recent years I learned a lot about **Leading a Team of Developers**, **A/B Testing**, **Experiment Design and Analysis**, and **Project Management**.

-⛷ Outside of tech, I enjoy hanging out with my wife and 2 year-old son and boucing from hobby to hobby.
-Currently I am trying to get a grasp on electronics as it's the only hobby I can find that I like and that fits in a small apartment.
-In the past I have dabbled in woodworking going as far as to make a sub-par kitchen table for our house (my wife let us keep it for a year probably out of pity before ordering a nicer one).
+⛷ Outside of tech, I enjoy hanging out with my wife, 3 year-old son, and 1 year-old daughter and boucing from hobby to hobby.
+Currently I am trying to get a grasp on wodworking to have an outlet outside coding.
+I also enjoy running, I started in 2021 and have since run 2 marathons and 5 official half marathons!
 I am also a big hockey, skiing, and hiking fan!

 📚 I also love reading books for enjoyment and personal development.
-Recent books I'm a fan of include _Stories of your life and others - Ted Chiang_, _Snow Crash - Neal Stephenson_, _A Promised Land - Barack Obama_, _Sapiens - Yuval Noah Harari_, and _Staff Engineering - Will Larson_
+Recent books I'm a fan of include _The red rising series - Pierce Brown_,  _Stories of your life and others - Ted Chiang_, _Snow Crash - Neal Stephenson_, _A Promised Land - Barack Obama_, _Sapiens - Yuval Noah Harari_, and _Staff Engineering - Will Larson_

 ✈️ My wife and I are big travellers having done an extended 6-month stay in Norway, travelling Europe, and most recently moving from Canada to NYC!